 Of course, every freelancer’s journey begins with finding clients.

 And if you’ve never tried to find freelance clients before, it’s less than obvious how to get started.
-So here are the techniques I’ve used to keep myself booked with projects months in advance.
+So here are four techniques I’ve used to keep myself booked with projects months in advance.

 If that was your first thought too, step back and look around the web: Many of the best designers’ portfolios aren’t filled with client work alone.

 Of course, they do feature client work.
 But if you take a look through Dribbble, the majority of the work you see stems from random creative projects designers built for the heck of it.